digiola1030/digiola1030/README.md

 - 👋 Hi, I’m @digiola1030
-- 👀 I’m interested in cybersecurity and cloud security
+- 👀 I’m interested in DevOps and cloud security
 - 🌱 I’m currently learning Kali tools for vulnerability assessment, forensic and informaton gathering
-- 💞️ I’m looking to collaborate on cloud security and solution architect projects.
+- 💞️ I’m looking to collaborate on DevOps, cloud security and solution architect projects.
 - 📫 How to reach me https://github.com/digiola1030

 <!---